PycWB/pycwb/docs/source/index.rst

-..
-PyBurst documentation master file, created by sphinx-quickstart on Wed Mar  8 13:16:45 2023.
+.. pycWB documentation master file, created by sphinx-quickstart on Wed Mar  8 13:16:45 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyBurst's documentation!
+Welcome to pycWB's documentation!
 ===================================

-PyBurst is a Python package for gravitational wave burst search based on the core function of cWB.
+pycWB is a modularized Python package for gravitational wave burst search based on the core function of cWB.

 ...

 .. toctree::
    :hidden:
-   :maxdepth: 2
+   :maxdepth: 5

    install
    credit
-   Modules <modules>
+   pycWB <modules>
    genindex

 .. toctree::